Lemon Law in Indiana

 If you win the resolution, the manufacturer has 30 days to either replace your vehicle with one of comparable value, or refund your money.
 It will be your choice.
 If you choose to take the money, you will be given the purchase price (including any trade-in allowance or other credit) minus a reasonable allowance for use.
 Also, the manufacturer is liable for any costs associated with the car trouble, such as towing or rental car fees.

-Now, if the warranty or manual doesn't mention anything about filing a written notice, and if the manufacturer doesn't have an informal dispute resolution in place, you may simply proceed with filing a lawsuit under the Lemon Law.
-All lawsuits must be made within two years from the first time you reported the problem to the dealer.
+If the warranty or manual doesn't mention anything about filing a written notice, and if the manufacturer doesn't have an informal dispute resolution in place, you may simply proceed with filing a lawsuit under the Lemon Law.
+All lawsuits must be made within 2 years from the first time you reported the problem to the dealer.Contact the Indiana Attorney General at:

 If you win the lawsuit, the manufacturer will have to pay for your legal costs.